Icesito68/Port-Windows-11-Lge-devices/README.md

 Human:

-- Understand English, Spanish or Russian
+- Understand English or Spanish

 - Understand how to use TWRP